Indiana Non-Owner SR22 Insurance: Get Covered Without a Vehicle (2026 Guide)

 Here is how to get your physical driving privileges back:

-- Pay the Reinstatement Fee: The BMV will not give your license back for free.
+2. Pay the Reinstatement Fee: The BMV will not give your license back for free.
 You must pay a reinstatement fee.
-For a first offense involving insurance, this is typically $150.
-For a second offense, it is $225.
-A third offense is $300.
-You can pay this easily via a debit or credit card inside your myBMV portal.
+For a first offense involving insurance, this is typically $250.
+For a second offense, $500.
+A third offense is $1,000.
+You can pay via debit or credit card inside your myBMV portal.

-- Check for Other Requirements: Did the judge order you to take a defensive driving course?
+3. Check for Other Requirements: Did the judge order you to take a defensive driving course?
 Did you fail to pay a court fine?
 The BMV will not reinstate you until every checkbox on your suspension notice is cleared.
+Check the full Indiana SR22 requirements to make sure nothing is outstanding.

 Understanding the 3-Year SR22 Rule